-The audited consolidated financial statements and unaudited consolidated financial statements incorporated by reference herein are prepared in conformity with accounting principles generally accepted in the United States.
+Our consolidated financial statements are prepared in conformity with accounting principles generally accepted in the United States.
 As such, we are required to make certain estimates, judgments and assumptions that we believe are reasonable based upon the information available.
 These estimates and assumptions affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reporting period.
-We routinely evaluate our estimates based on historical experience and on various other assumptions that management believes are reasonable under the circumstances.
+We routinely evaluate our estimates based on historical experience and on various other assumptions that our management believes are reasonable under the circumstances.
 Actual results may differ from these estimates under different assumptions or conditions.
-During the six months ended June 30, 2013, we did not experience any changes in estimates or judgments inherent in the preparation of our consolidated financial statements except that we began operating as a REIT for federal income tax purposes effective January 1, 2013.
-As a result of the REIT conversion, we reorganized our operations and moved non-real estate components into TRS's.
-Our TRS structure requires the provisions of services between affiliated companies which are conducted at arm's length subject to applicable tax law and promulgated tax regulations.
-We have, with the assistance of our tax advisors, undertaken substantial analysis to determine and document the appropriateness of the arm's length compensation used in compliance with the underlying tax rules and regulations.
+If actual results significantly differ from our estimates, our financial condition and results of operations could be materially impacted.